 I’m uncomfortable wearing a mask or cannot wear one for medical reasons; what alternatives are there?

-All Sheridan Community Members are required to wear a face mask or other appropriate face covering while in any indoor common space or enclosed space occupied by more than one person.
+All Sheridan community members are required to wear a face mask while in any indoor common space or enclosed space occupied by more than one person.

-The mask / face covering shall cover their mouth, nose and chin.
+The mask shall cover their mouth, nose and chin.

-While Sheridan requires the wearing of a face mask or other appropriate face covering while on campus, we recognize that not all Sheridan Community Members are able to wear a mask or face covering due to living with a visible or invisible disability, or experiencing chronic illness.
+While Sheridan requires the wearing of a face mask, we recognize that not all Sheridan community members are able to wear a mask or face covering due to living with a visible or invisible disability, or experiencing chronic illness.

-Please note that in order to request an accommodation you are required to provide documentation outlining the functional restrictions and limitations of your disability in order to receive appropriate accommodations.
-A disability diagnosis does not need to be specified.
+Please note that in order to request an accommodation you are required to outline the functional restrictions and limitations of your disability in order to receive appropriate accommodations.
+A disability diagnosis does not need to be specified or confirmed by a medical practitioner.
 You can arrange an accommodation as per the following: